makhresearch/YOLOv8-ArchEx/README.md

 This provides a solid foundation for task-specific adaptations, such as improving small object detection for applications like license plate recognition.

-This project was developed under the supervision of **Dr. Mirhasani**.

 ---

 ## Key Features